Journalism & Media Grant Guidelines

 Journalism & Media in Chicago

-In 2016, we launched the Jack Fuller Legacy Initiative to bring the national Journalism and Media program “to ground” in our hometown of Chicago.
+Since 2016, the Jack Fuller Legacy Initiative has brought the national Journalism and Media program “to ground” in our hometown of Chicago.
 The goal of the initiative is to support and amplify the outstanding work of Chicago media organizations whose aims and approaches align with the program’s goal of supporting just and inclusive news and narratives.
-Much of this work is conducted in partnership with the Field Foundation of Illinois through its Media and Storytelling Program, which MacArthur and Field launched together in 2018.
+Much of this work is conducted in partnership with the Field Foundation of Illinois through its Journalism and Storytelling Program, which MacArthur and Field launched together in 2018.

 This Media and Storytelling Program aims to support journalists and storytellers from Chicago communities whose insights are underrepresented in the broader media field.
 It provides general operating and project-based funding to community-based organizations and individuals working to generate just and inclusive narratives through the work of accountability, investigative and explanatory journalism, and through creative nonfiction projects targeted at narrative and culture change.